National Mustard Day - August

 National Mustard Day

-National Mustard Day celebrates a versatile savory condiment that adds a unique flavor to even the simplest dishes.
-Mustard is loved in many countries of the world, although everywhere it is prepared differently.
-The American variety has a relatively mild taste and liquid texture, so it is very popular.
+National Mustard Day celebrates a versatile savory condiment that adds distinctive flavor to even the simplest dishes.
+Mustard is enjoyed around the world, with each country offering its own variation.
+The American version is known for its mild flavor and smooth, liquid texture, making it a favorite across the U.S.

 History

-• In ancient times, mustard was used as a medicine to relieve severe pain, including toothache.
+• In ancient times, mustard was used as a remedy for pain, including toothaches.

 National Mustard Day is observed on the first Saturday of August each year.